-\$\$ = \$50 or less; \$\$ = \$110 or less; \$\$ \$ = \$111 or more NOTE: This does not include lab supply fees.

-STEM Academy for ARC Program of Study

-(Fage 2 0) 2) Course (credits) Grade Level(s) Prerequisites Certification (Cert Fee \$) Description Project-based Computer Science: Robotics Programming K ARC (1) 12 Required (or concurrent) Computer Science III K and enrollment in CFISD ARC Academy In this course, students will translate the programming foundation they gained in Computer Science I, II, and III to other programming languages used in the field of robotics and automation.
+Certification Fees: \$ = \$25 or less; \$ \$ = \$50 or less; \$ \$ \$ \$ = \$110 or less; \$ \$ \$ \$ = \$111 or more NOTE: This does not include lab supply fees.
+STEM Academy for ARC Program of Study (Page 2 of 2) Course (credits)Grade Level(s)Prerequisites or Certification (Cert Fee \$)Description Project-based Computer Science: Robotics Programming K ARC (1) 12 Required (or concurrent) Computer Science III K and enrollment in CFISD ARC Academy In this course, students will translate the programming foundation they gained in Computer Science I, II, and III to other programming languages used in the field of robotics and automation.
 The focus will be on variations of the C programming language.
-Other topics may include analyzing the social responsibility of business and industry regarding the environment, ethics, health, safety, and diversity in society and the workplace as related to robotics and automation.
+Other topics may include analyzing the social responsibility of business and industry regarding the environment, ethics, health, safety and diversity in society and the workplace as related to robotics and automation.
 Lab supply fee.
-Scientific Research & Design I K ARC (1-science) 12 Required Biology, Chemistry, Physics, Engineering Math K and enrollment in CFISD ARC Academy Certified Solidworks Associate \$\$ \$ This course allows students to apply manufacturing, robotics and automation concepts and principles in the classroom and the workplace.
-The course has the components of any rigorous scientific or engineering program of study from the problem identification, investigation design, data collection, data analysis, formulation, and presentation of the conclusions.
-All of these components are integrated with the career and technical education emphasis of helping students gain entry-level employment in high-skill, high-wage jobs and/or continue their education.
+Scientific Research & Design I K ARC (1-science) 12 Required Biology, Chemistry, Physics, Engineering Math K and enrollment in CFISD ARC Academy Certified Solidworks Associate \$\$\$ P This course allows students to apply manufacturing, robotic: and automation concepts and principles in the classroom and the workplace.
+The course has the components of any rigorous scientific or engineering program of study from the problem identification, investigation design, data collection, data analysis formulation, and presentation of the conclusions.
+All of these components are integrated with the career and technica education emphasis of helping students gain entry-leve employment in high-skill, high-wage jobs and/or continue thei education.

-^{} The following computer programming courses may satisfy the LOTE requirement for graduation:
+The following computer programming courses may satisfy the LOTE requirement for graduation:

-Computer Science Principles AP, Computer Science I K, Computer Science II K, Computer Science III K Colleges and universities set their own entrance requirements.
-Consequently, a student should verify admission requirements with the specific college/university.
+Computer Science Principles AP, Computer Science I K, Computer Science II K, Computer Science III K a student should verify admission requirements with the specific college/university.